Loongson: Supported software

+Godson

 Operating systems

-The Loongson processors are mainly designed around using the Linux operating system.
+The Godson processors are mainly designed around using the Linux operating system.
 Any operating system supporting the MIPS architecture should theoretically work.
-Windows CE was ported to a Loongson-based system with minimal effort.
-In 2010, Lemote ported an Android distribution to the Loongson platform.
+Windows CE was ported to a Godson-based system with minimal effort.
+In 2010, Lemote ported an Android distribution to the Godson platform.

-Loongson machines are used in the package-building and CI infrastructure of Debian and Golang, respectively.
+Godson machines are used in the package-building and CI infrastructure of Debian and Golang, respectively.
 This is partially because of Loongson's status as the only vendor producing application-grade MIPS CPUs for retail.

-As of February 2022, there are at least four Chinese Linux distributions that support LoongArch: Kylin, Loongnix, Deepin and Unity Operating System.
-There are efforts to build LoongArch support into community versions of Linux.